-The home authority, with its access to group-level information, may provide evidence to the host authority in the annual review within the CMG that a sub-group should no longer be identified as material for purposes of the internal TLAC requirement; for example, because it no longer meets the quantitative criteria in the TLAC term sheet or because it is no longer material to the exercise of the firm's critical functions.
-The host authority would have the opportunity to provide the rationale to the contrary, and the host authority's determination should subsequently be made following consultation between the home and host authorities and, in the case of sub-groups that had been designated as material to the exercise of critical functions, with the agreement of the CMG.
+The home authority, with its access to group-level information, may provide evidence to the host authority in the annual review within the CMG that the sub-group is no longer material; for example, because it no longer meets the quantitative criteria in the TLAC term sheet or because it is no longer material to the exercise of the firm's critical functions.
+The host authority would have the opportunity to provide the rationale to the contrary, and the decision should subsequently be finalised following discussion between the home and host authorities and, in the case of sub-groups that had been designated as material to the exercise of critical functions, with the agreement of the CMG.